-The thing we love most about visitors using Trip Advisor for feedback about Edinburgh experiences is that when a Top 5 or a Top 10 is featured, the majority of the attractions are within an easy walk from Craigwell Cottage.
+What we love most about visitors using Trip Advisor for feedback about Edinburgh experiences is that when a Top 5 or a Top 10 is featured, the majority of the attractions are within an easy walk from Craigwell Cottage.
+So here are our top 5 things to do on a city break to Edinburgh.
 Read more

 One of the popular activities for guests who stay at Craigwell Cottage is to take a walk round Arthur’s Seat in Holyrood Park.